 In the simpler variant, the same zone settings are valid for all days of the week (only the set marked with icon 1).
 If you need to configure other time intervals for the selected days (e.g. for Saturdays and Sundays), then selecting the box at the bottom left of the window unlocks the second set of time intervals marked with icon 2.
 Select weekdays for the second set by indicating the selection boxes for desired week days.

-Fig. 5.30 Energy cost calculator - Billing zones in multi-zone tariff
+Fig. 5.30 Energy cost calculator - Billing zones in multi-zone tariff touching the centre of the time interval and moving it sideways,

 Intervals for zones A and B (respective colours: orange and blue) may be modified by: